iterative/cml.dev/content/docs/install.md

 [Docker Images](/doc/self-hosted-runners#docker-images).
 Alternatively, GitHub users can also use the [`setup-cml` action](/doc/start/github#setup-action).

-However, in all other cases, CML can be installed directly as a NodeJS package using the package manager `npm` ([see below](#installing-nodejs)):
+However, in all other cases, CML can be installed directly as a Node.js package using the package manager `npm` ([see below](#installing-nodejs)):

 ```bash